rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 Oh no!
 The introduction of `CreateRemoteThread()` is a step too far in Cortex's opinion.
 This means that putting our shellcode in a code cave won't work because we have no way of redirecting execution to that address, since our plan was to use `CreateRemoteThread()` and pass it an entrypoint pointing at the code cave.

-Additionally, the [Control Flow Guard](https://learn.microsoft.com/en-us/windows/win32/secbp/control-flow-guard) mitigation was enabled on this host, which would likely have prevented this anyway.
+Additionally, as I realized much later when I looked at the host's exploit mitigation settings, the [Control Flow Guard](https://learn.microsoft.com/en-us/windows/win32/secbp/control-flow-guard) mitigation was enabled, which would likely have prevented this anyway.

 <br/>
 <hr/>